terryum/awesome-deep-learning-papers/README.md

 - **2012** :  +400 citations (Bold +800)
 - **~2011** : can be added to *Old Papers* section by discussion

-Please note that we prefer not application papers, but seminal deep learning papers that can help various researches.
-Thus, some papers that meet the critera may not be accepted while others can be.
+Please note that we prefer seminal deep learning papers that can be applied to various researches rather than application papers.
+For that reason, some papers that meet the critera may not be accepted while others can be.
 It depends on the impact of the paper, applicability to other researches scarcity of the research domain, and so on.

 **We need your contributions!**